Kenny Dalglish: Personal life

 Dalglish has been married to Marina since 26 November 1974.
-The couple have four children, Kelly, Paul, Lynsey and Lauren.
+The couple have four children, including Kelly and Paul.
 Kelly has worked as a football presenter for BBC Radio 5 Live and Sky Sports.
-Paul followed in his father's footsteps as a footballer, playing in the Premier League and Scottish Premiership before travelling to the United States to play for the Houston Dynamo in Major League Soccer.
-He retired in 2008 and became a coach, spending time as head coach of Ottawa Fury FC and Miami FC in the second-division leagues of North America.
-Dalglish's wife Marina was diagnosed with breast cancer in March 2003, but was treated at Aintree University Hospital in Liverpool and recovered.
+Paul followed in his father's footsteps as a footballer.
+Marina was diagnosed with breast cancer in March 2003, but was treated at Aintree University Hospital in Liverpool and recovered.
 She later launched a charity to fund new cancer treatment equipment for UK hospitals.
+Dalglish advised author Jilly Cooper on her 2023 novel Tackle!

+Recognition

 Dalglish was appointed a Member of the Order of the British Empire (MBE) in the 1985 New Year Honours for services to football.
 He was appointed a Knight Bachelor in the 2018 Birthday Honours for services to football, charity and the City of Liverpool.
 He dedicated the award to former Celtic and Liverpool coaches Jock Stein, Bill Shankly and Bob Paisley stating that he was "Humbled" and "A wee bit embarrassed".

 In 2002, Celtic supporters voted for what they considered to be the greatest Celtic XI of all time.
 Dalglish was voted into the team, which was; Simpson, McGrain, Gemmell, Murdoch, McNeill, Auld, Johnstone, P. McStay, Dalglish, Larsson and Lennox.
 He was an inaugural inductee to the English Football Hall of Fame the same year, and later also an inaugural inductee to the Scottish Football Hall of Fame in 2004.
-He is very highly regarded by Liverpool fans, who still affectionately refer to him as King Kenny, and in 2006 voted him top of the fans' poll "100 Players Who Shook the Kop".
+He is highly regarded by Liverpool fans, who still affectionately refer to him as "King Kenny", as do supporters of the Scotland National team from the 70s and 80s when he was a world-class player.
+In 2006 Liverpool fans voted him top of the fans' poll "100 Players Who Shook the Kop".
 In 2009, FourFourTwo magazine named Dalglish the greatest striker in post-war British football.

-In early April 2020, while in hospital for treatment for an unrelated condition, Dalglish was found to be positive for COVID-19, though asymptomatic.
+On 19 December 2023, Dalglish won the BBC Sports Personality of the Year Lifetime Achievement Award.

 Charitable work

-In 2004, Dalglish and his wife founded the charity The Marina Dalglish Appeal to raise money to help treat cancer.
+In 2005, Dalglish and his wife founded the charity the Marina Dalglish Appeal to raise money to help treat cancer.
 Dalglish has participated in a number of events to raise money for the charity, including a replay of the 1986 FA Cup Final.
 In June 2007 a Centre for Oncology at Aintree University Hospital was opened, after the charity had raised £1.5 million.
 In 2012, the foundation made a £2 million donation to The Walton Centre which allowed the purchase of a new MRI scanner.

 Dalglish often competes in the annual Gary Player Invitational Tournament, a charity golfing event which raises money for children's causes around the world.

 On 1 July 2011, Dalglish was awarded an honorary degree by the University of Ulster, for services to football and charity.